vinberg88/cachyos/README.md

 CachyOS WSL is a performance-centric Arch Linux distribution designed to deliver a stable, efficient, and user-friendly computing environment.
 It offers the full power and flexibility of a rolling-release system, enhanced by advanced optimizations and a custom toolchain that streamlines the user experience for both new and experienced users.

-CachyOS WSL support over 17 desktop from KDE Plasma, GNOME, COSMIC, XFCE, DEEPIN and more.
+CachyOS WSL support many desktop from KDE Plasma, GNOME, COSMIC, XFCE, DEEPIN and more.

 Want more for WSL and Linux and Windows 11 LOOK HERE: https://github.com/vinberg88/opensuse